How Online Library Works?

 Large free digital libraries allow users to upload files to share with the whole world.
 All items cannot be equally credible.
-In order to use only quality sources to rely on in your research, learn what to pay attention to:
+In order to use only quality sources in your research paper, learn what to pay attention to:

 - Printed version.
 If the original of the source from a digital library is printed, such a copy will have more trust.